77-Noli/77-Noli/README.md

 - South Park

 - And if you wanna instead chat private and all...
-My Discord user is ' kosmic.0 '

-- Also please don't be mean towards me becuase i have no idea what's happening.
+My Discord user is ' kosmic.0 ' Also please don't be mean or rude towards me or even Harass me without a reason becuase i have no idea what's happening.